WebOrigami/docs/src/content/concepts/steps.md

 ## Formulas can call JavaScript

 The `index.html` file is currently defined with a simple formula.
 These formulas can also call JavaScript.
-You can do a lot in Web Origami without JavaScript, but easy access to JavaScript offers extensibility.

 <span class="tutorialStep"></span> View the file `src/greet.js`.